-(Keywords: acromioclavicular joint, AC joint, chiropractic help, arm pain, frozen shoulder, rotator cuff strengthening)
+Keywords; acromioclavicular joint, chiropractic help, arm pain, frozen shoulder, rotator cuff strengthening.

-The Acromion, part of the shoulder blade (scapula), articulates with the collar bone (or Clavicle ) at the so-called Acromio Clavicular (or, AC-) joint.
+The acromion, part of the shoulder blade or scapula, articulates with the collar bone, or clavicle at this joint.

-The AC-joint contains a small disc and is particularly prone to wear and tear (arthrosis).
+The AC joint contains a small disc and is particularly prone to wear and tear, or arthrosis.
 It is second only to the thumb in the arthritis stakes.
-Most people by the age of 40 have a degree of degenerative change within the joint, which contributes greatly to the syndromes causing limited shoulder range of motion, so common in the 50+ patient.
+Most people by the age of 40 have a degree of degenerative change within the joint, which contributes greatly to the syndromes causing limited shoulder range of motion, so common in the 50 plus patient.
 This is why chiropractic care of the AC is so important, to keep it free and mobile.

 During shoulder movements, the clavicle rotates, mediated by the Subclavius muscle.
 This little muscle sits right under the collar bone, having a very important function in all movements of the shoulder.